atimca/PagerControl/README.md

 ## Usage

-You can create facades above StripeCell or ImageTitleCell or use them directly.
+You can create facades above PagerControlView, StripeCell or ImageTitleCell or use them directly.
 Everything what you need, you can find in the [Example](https://github.com/Atimca/PagerControl/tree/master/Example/Example) folder.

 ## Installation